 Oxley Tower, a New Development in Singapore

 INCREASED JOB SECURITY IN THE INFORMATION TECHNOLOGY (IT) AND INFORMATION TECHNOLOGY ENABLED SERVCIES (ITES) ARE LIKELY TO HELP SPUR DEMAND FOR RESIDENTIAL PROPERTIES IN CHENNAI, ACCORDING TO LOCAL MEDIA REPORTS.
 Property sales in Chennai rose in the final quarter of 2011 on increased buyer interest, a trend that was followed in most Indian metros.
 Over the past year (2011), by contrast, residential sales in Mumbai dropped by 28 per cent.
 Interestingly, the preferred size for 3BHK apartments has also increased since the end of the recession.
 Jones Lang LaSalle India's residential services head for Chennai, Siva Krishnan, claims this is down to an improvement in the performance of IT and ITES industries.
-"Over the last 12 months, it has become increasingly evident that Chennaiís residential real estate market is significantly dependent on the IT/ITES sectors," Mr Krishnan told City Express last month.
+"Over the last 12 months, it has become increasingly evident that Chennaiís residential real estate market is sigs," Mr Krishnan told City Express last month.
 "With employment stability in these sectors looking a lot better now than it did in 2010, demand for homes has now reached a comfortable and dependable growth trajectory from which developers are taking their market cues."
 (For more on the Chennai real estate market, click here.)

 How to Deal with a Bad Date